porunov/xiaomi_gdrive/README.md

 ###Step-by-step instruction for installing xiaomi_gdrive

 1. Turn off your camera and get microSD
+2. Download xiaomi_gdrive and unzip it (https://github.com/porunov/xiaomi_gdrive/releases/download/0.0.3/xiaomi_gdrive.zip)
-2. Copy next folders into your microSD:
+3. Copy next folders into your microSD:

   ```
   test
   gdrive
   ```

-3. Put microSD into your camera
+4. Put microSD into your camera
-4. Turn on camera
+5. Turn on camera
-5. After turnung on a camera use telnet to connect to your camera (login: root, password: 1234qwer):
+6. After turnung on a camera use telnet to connect to your camera (login: root, password: 1234qwer):

   ```
   telnet {YOUR_CAMERA_IP_ADDRESS}
   Example: telnet 192.168.0.70
   ```

-6. Go to the browser
+7. Go to the browser
-7. Create your Google Drive application and OAuth keys for Google Drive API (example tutorial: http://www.iperiusbackup.net/en/how-to-enable-google-drive-api-and-get-client-credentials/)
+8. Create your Google Drive application and OAuth keys for Google Drive API (example tutorial: http://www.iperiusbackup.net/en/how-to-enable-google-drive-api-and-get-client-credentials/)

   Example: